David J. Taylor

 Suspicious Timing Detected

 5 flagsDavid J. Taylor bought $1,001 - $15,000 in $AAPL on 2026-01-16, 6 days before HR7085, which repeals conflict mineral disclosure requirements, was placed on the Union Calendar.
-This regulatory relief reduces compliance costs for companies like Apple.

-David J. Taylor bought $1,001 - $15,000 in $PGR on 2026-01-16, 6 days before HR7128, the "TRIA Program Reauthorization Act of 2026," which extends the federal terrorism insurance backstop until 2034, directly reducing catastrophic loss exposure for insurers like Progressive.
+David J. Taylor bought $1,001 - $15,000 in $PGR on 2026-01-16, 6 days before HR7128, which extends the federal terrorism insurance backstop, was reported out of committee.

-David J. Taylor bought $1,001 - $15,000 in $KR on 2026-01-16, 14 days before HR2853, the "Combating Organized Retail Crime Act of 2025," advanced to the Union Calendar.
-This bill aims to address organized retail crime, which can benefit retailers like Kroger.
+David J. Taylor bought $1,001 - $15,000 in $KR on 2026-01-16, 14 days before HR2853, which combats organized retail crime, advanced to the Union Calendar.

 These flags identify timing coincidences between stock trades and legislative activity.
 They do not imply wrongdoing.
 Click any bill number or ticker to see the full analysis.